 Alpine Mountaineering and Technical Leadership, Part 3 Overview

-Men's Journal calls this program "the country's most respected and thorough rock and mountaineering course."
+AAI's four-part mountain leadership program has been called "the country's most respected and thorough rock and mountaineering course," by Men's Journal.
 It has four 12-day segments, and you can choose to take one, two, three, or all four.
 AMTL Part 1 provides a comprehensive introduction to all the skills of alpine mountaineering, general team leadership, and leading rope teams on glaciers.
 Part 2 develops techniques for leading multi-pitch rock routes while further advancing technical and evaluative skills on snow, ice, and rock.
 Part 3 allows you to continue to develop your technical leadership skills while providing an opportunity to focus those skills on one of two areas.
 Part 4 is an expedition in which all of the skills developed are employed in a remote and complex big mountain setting.

 Part 3 - Advanced Climbing and Leadership